objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit prolog).md

 (%more) =>#f
 ```

 Note that some things, e.g. TeX, are enumerated more than once.
 This is because more than one person knows TeX.
-To remove duplicates, use the predicate `%set‑of` instead of `%bag‑of`:
+To remove duplicates, use the predicate `%set-of` instead of `%bag-of`:

 ```scheme
 (%which (things-known)